 - Dijon Mustard: Dijon mustard adds creaminess and helps the dressing not to break.

-- Spices: Include pantry spices like dried oregano, salt, and black pepper.
+- Spices: Include pantry spices like dried oregano, kosher salt, and coarse black pepper.

 - Olive Oil: Good quality extra-virgin olive oil is an ideal foundation for the balsamic basil vinaigrette.
 Avocado oil or canola oil are good substitutes.